hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/README.md

 This repository demonstrates the complete lifecycle of data engineering and analytics —
 from raw ingestion to forecasting and business insights built on validated data models.

+## Executive Summary

+This repository demonstrates an end-to-end retail data platform that connects validated data engineering foundations to decision-oriented analytics and business recommendations.

+Beyond building a warehouse, the project emphasizes explainable analytics — revealing what drives revenue performance, customer value, product concentration, and returns impact.

+Insights are translated into executive-ready recommendations, bridging the gap between correct data and actionable decisions, and naturally extending into forecasting and scenario-based thinking.

 ---

 ## 🧱 Architecture Overview